Optimal shRNA expression for high-confidence functional analysis results

 |DNA damage response||**|

-Any investigator who purchases lentiviral particle reagents is responsible for consulting with their institution's health and blly responsible for obtaining the required permissions for research using and the acceptance of replication-incompetent SIN lentiviral vectors and replication-defective lentiviral particles into their local jurisdiction and institution.
+Any investigator who purchases lentiviral particle products is responsible for consulting with their institution’s health and biosafety personnel for specific guidelines on the handling of lentiviral vector particles.
+Furthermore, each investigator is fully responsible for obtaining the required permissions for research use and the acceptance of replication-incompetent SIN lentiviral vectors and replication-defective lentiviral particles into their local jurisdiction and institution.

 Tet-inducible expression system references: